-IV.
 MEANS OF DISSEMINATION OF CLERY ACT TIMELY WARNINGS

-&lt;sup>1 Federal crime definitions apply even if state law differs from federal law.
+1Federal crime definitions apply even if state law differs from federal law.
+Dissemination of Clery Act Timely Warnings may include but are not limited to the following:

+Federal crime definitions apply even if state law differs from federal law.
 Dissemination methods of Clery Act Timely Warnings may include but are not limited to the following: